Skip to main content

 Contractor Requirements

-DOE 443.1C includes a “Contractor Requirements Document, Attachment 1,” (CRD), which sets forth the requirements of 443.1C that apply to contractors.
+DOE 443.1C, Chg.1 includes a “Contractor Requirements Document, Attachment 1,” (CRD), which sets forth the requirements of 443.1C, Chg.1 that apply to contractors.
+When research involves contractors, DOE “Contractor Requirements Document” describing contractor responsibilities for protecting human research participants must be included in contracts.
 The CRD will be included in contracts for the management or operation of a DOE-owned or leased facility that involves human subject research, irrespective of the party conducting the human subject research under the contract.
 For all other contracts that involve human subject research, the applicable requirements set forth in the CRD are included in the contract terms and conditions as appropriate.

 When an IRB submission is received where DOE requirements may be applicable, an Michigan State University (MSU) Institutional Review Board (IRB) administrator is assigned to obtain information from the Principal Investigator (PI) of the study regarding the DOE requirements.
-Research involving human subjects, regardless of source of funding, must be conducted in accordance with applicable Federal, DOE-specific, sponsor-specific, and other applicable requirements, including relevant international requirements.(DOE 443.1C CRD#2) Relevant sections of the DOE 443.1C CRD are included below; however, see the DOE 443.1C for full requirements.
+Research involving human subjects, regardless of source of funding, must be conducted in accordance with the principles outlined in the Belmont Report and all applicable Federal, DOE-specific, sponsor-specific, and other applicable requirements, including relevant international requirements.(DOE 443.1C, Chg.1 CRD#2) Relevant sections of the DOE 443.1C, Chg.1 CRD are included below; however, see the DOE 443.1C, Chg.1 for full requirements.

 Definition of Generalizable

-When determining whether an activity is research, DOE 443.1C defines generalizable as information/research findings that are intended to be applied to populations or situations beyond that studied/will have meaning and impact outside of the single immediate activity itself.
-(DOE 443.1C (8)(o))
+When determining whether an activity is research, DOE 443.1C, Chg.
+1 defines generalizable as information/research findings that are intended to be applied to populations or situations beyond that studied/will have meaning and impact outside of the single immediate activity itself.
+(DOE 443.1C, Chg.1 (8)(p))

 Multiple DOE Sites